How do accountants earn commission on lending referrals?

 Partner programmes work on a simple model: when your client gets funded through your referral link or portal, you earn a percentage of the broker fee.
 This is often called an introducer fee or referral commission.

-- Average deal: most funded SME loans are £50k–£250k, generating £500–£5,000+ in commission per deal
+- Average deal: most funded SME loans are £50k to £250k, generating around £500 to £5,000+ in commission per deal.

-Fundably pays up to 30% — the highest published rate in the market — with no minimum volumes and no monthly fees.
+Fundably pays up to 30%, the highest published rate in the market, with no minimum volumes and no monthly fees.

 What you do vs what the broker does